dywanik/projects/project_2_devops_modernization.md

-# Project: DevOps Modernization for CI/CD Pipelines
+# Project: DevOps Modernization

 ## Summary

-This project focused on modernizing the infrastructure by transitioning from legacy systems to a scalable, cloud-native solution.
+This project focused on modernizing the infrastructure as well as introducing modern DevOps philosophy by transitioning from legacy systems to a scalable, cloud-native solutions and implementing robust processes.
 The primary objective was to enhance the software development life cycle (SDLC) by migrating CI/CD pipelines from legacy on-premise environments (OneNeck and Rackspace) to GitHub Actions and AWS.

 ## Key Responsibilities and Achievements